Introduction

 Understanding Drying Oils

-When we refer to drying oils, we are discussing particular oils that harden or solidify upon exposure to air.
-Notable examples include:
+When we talk about drying oils, we mean specific oils that harden or solidify when they’re exposed to air.
+Some well-known examples are:

 - Linseed oil